osefatul/fullstack-mern-blog-project/client/README.md

  - create indexes to allow data to be fetched faster

  For further study and details visit:

 	- https://medium.com/chingu/an-overview-of-mongodb-mongoose-b980858a8994
 	- https://code.tutsplus.com/articles/an-introduction-to-mongoose-for-mongodb-and-nodejs--cms-29527

+ ### Express
+ Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It facilitates the rapid development of Node based Web applications.
+Following are some of the core features of Express framework −

+	- Allows to set up middlewares to respond to HTTP Requests.
+	- Defines a routing table which is used to perform different actions based on HTTP Method and URL.
+	- Allows to dynamically render HTML Pages based on passing arguments to templates.

+ ### bcrypt
+ we are using this library so the password that is posting in the database should be encrypted.